|Country:||United States of America (USA)|

 Purchase Gemini Hops

-Gemini hops are available to be purchased from multiple suppliers.
+Gemini hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 US hops begin to be harvested in mid-to-late August for most aroma varieties.

 Flavor & Aroma Profile of Gemini Hops

 Gemini is a dual-purpose hop that can be used in all hop additions throughout the brewing process.